fastlane/fastlane/Testing.md

 #### Troubleshoot flickering tests

-If your tests fail randomly, pass extra arguments to `test_all` and `test_all_indidivually` using the environment variable `RSPEC_ARGS` to isolate the test failures and reproduce them.
+If your tests fail randomly, pass extra arguments to `test_all` and `test_all_individually` using the environment variable `RSPEC_ARGS` to isolate the test failures and reproduce them.

 Here are some examples.